Kagawa Five Arrows

-The Kagawa Five Arrows (香川ファイブアローズ, Kagawa Five Arrows) are a Japanese professional basketball team based in Takamatsu, Kagawa Prefecture, that competes in the Western Conference of the B.League.
+The Kagawa Five Arrows (香川ファイブアローズ, Kagawa Five Arrows) are a Japanese professional basketball team based in Takamatsu, Kagawa Prefecture.
+The team most recently competed in the third division of the B.League.
+Starting from the 2026–27 season, the team will compete in the B.League One, the league's second division, as a member of the Southern Conference.

 In July 2015, the team announced its participation in the inaugural season of Japan's professional basketball league which debuted in 2016, competing in the second division.